- THE ORGANIZATION

 The European Commission has recently requested from CEN with its directive (M / 517), among others, the development of horizontal standards in the field of Services, i.e. standards that can be used by any type and size of organization and company.
 To this end, CEN / TC 447: Services - procurement, contracts and performance assessment have been set up and three standards are in the draft stage.

 ISO has also set up Committees to deal with the increasingly important sector of Sustainable Development.
-As a result, and in order to meet the new requirements from both the industry and the consumers, it has recommended ISO / TC 312: Excellence in Service, ISO / TC 322: Sustainable Finance, ISO / TC 228 / WG 13: Sustainable Tourism, ISO / TC 228 WG 14: Accessible Tourism.
+As a result, and in order to meet the new requirements from both the industry and the consumers, it has created ISO / TC 312: Excellence in Service, ISO / TC 322: Sustainable Finance, ISO / TC 228 / WG 13: Sustainable Tourism, ISO / TC 228 WG 14: Accessible Tourism.

 In addition, in the Services sector, the International Technical Committee ISO / COPOLCO, Committee on Consumer Policy, operates, which develops standards for the sector and also promotes the rights and interests of consumers during the standards development process.